Spinach can be tricky to serve to babies. These green baby pancakes are super easy to make, healthy, and the perfect finger food for baby led weaning.

 Jump to:

-Looking for another baby friendly pancake?
-Check out these butternut squash and banana protein pancakes!
+Looking for more baby friendly pancake?
+Check out these butternut squash and banana pancakes!

 Ingredients

-Baby Spinach - I do recommend purchasing organic, if able, as it contains high amounts of pesticides.
-You can add more (up to 2 cups), if you wish.
-I wouldn't add more than that as the pancakes will taste bitter.
+- Baby Spinach - I do recommend purchasing organic, if able, as it contains high amounts of pesticides.
+Use fresh spinach for best results.

-Applesauce - use unsweetened.
-It's added to provide just a hint of sweetness.
+- Applesauce - use unsweetened store-bought or homemade applesauce.
+It's added to provide moisture and just a hint of sweetness.
 Overall, these pancakes are NOT sweet.

 Instructions

-- Add all the ingredients to food processor/blender
+- Add all the ingredients to food processor or blender.

 - Blend until smooth.